tokyorust/trm6-ch2-identifier-madness/README.md

 ## (Optional bonus challenge 2)

 There may be no identifier at all for new records that haven't been saved yet.
 We are currently unable to represent those at all.
 Make `Record`'s `id` optional.
+Additionally, add an `is_new(&self) -> bool` method into `Record` and create a test for it.